nodejs/node/deps/npm/doc/misc/npm-config.md

 Note that git requires you to have set up GPG keys in your git configs for this to work properly.

+### sso-poll-frequency

+* Default: 500
+* Type: Number

+When used with SSO-enabled `auth-type`s, configures how regularly the registry should be polled while the user is completing authentication.

+### sso-type

+* Default: 'oauth'
+* Type: 'oauth', 'saml', or null

+If `--auth-type=sso`, the type of SSO type to use.

 ### strict-ssl